pTpTk/gem5/writeup.md

 btbUpdate() does not update BTB lol.
 Removing the unnecessary stuff solves the issue.
 With that said, since BTB does not have the target cached at first, I need to make sure the "not taken prediction" case works and instructions are fetched sequentially.

 ### Update BTB
+The misprediction squashing in EX stage isn't triggered upon branchS.
+A closer look at the program shows that the EX stage thinks the branch always goes down the not taken path.

+2023/10/08
+### Gem5 Debug
+I guess I forgot to test the new instruction with Gem5.
+The issue is in the ISA generation.
+Before I replaced the x87 instructions with the special branch.
+The execution still breaks after I replace the x87 with regular branch.
+Fortunately not all regular branch instructions are used in this binary, and the program is executing properly after I replaced JNP with JNLS.